k1tj0ng/CLab-Tue-Group4/README.md

 ```

 ### Testing
 Testing is done through the use of serial terminal emulators such as PuTTY or CuteCom.
-After setting it up, we can check if data is received in the UART by debugging the code and stepping through it line by line.
+After setting it up, type in anything to the emulator.
+When finished, type in the terminating character.
+We can then check if data is received in the UART by debugging the code and stepping through it line by line.
 We can also print out statements in the serial port by using our serial output function in certain blocks to check if the flow is running correctly.
 The example is shown below
 ```
 code in here (put the one for error checking like SerialOutputString("message received)
 ```

-### Usage (Instructions)
-To start, set up the serial terminal emulator and connect it with your microcontroller.
-Then type in anything to the emulator.
-When finished, type in the terminating character.
-This will then be received by the microcontroller and it will be transmitted back to the emulator, along with the length of the string that you typed in.

 ### Notes